DarkTronics/Autocomplete_project/README.md

 # Cross-project-cs375
 Cross project cs375 Xinwei, Andrew, Daniel

+A basic implementation of auto-complete using a k-ary tree (Trie).

 Priority logic:
 - Each node stores its own key and the index of its highest-key ("favorite") child
 - Insertion procedure, traversing letters in the input string: